Clubs and Activities

 The DMS Ski Club schedules three ski trips each year during the months of December, January, and February.
 Students may attend on a first come, first serve basis and are responsible for their own costs.
 Trips are planned on Saturdays from 6 a.m. to 7 p.m., and Fridays after school from 3:45 p.m. to 11 p.m.
 Trips are always contingent upon appropriate weather conditions.

-"Students Who Are Not Silent" (SWANS) is an open forum, multicultural group to discuss current events with peers.
+"Safe Space for All" (SSA) is an open forum, multicultural group to discuss current events with peers.
 We welcome all groups of students and students that ally with other groups.
-SWANS strives to make a welcoming environment for individuals in the community and their allies to meet together and express themselves without fear.
+SSA strives to make a welcoming environment for individuals in the community and their allies to meet together and express themselves without fear.
 Our club is student-led, where students will have the opportunity to dictate club norms and expectations, and raise topics for discussion that are meaningful to them.

 Ultimate Frisbee